 - Throughout the year, work on revising (or creating) a syllabus that integrates a student digital project to enhance student learning and engagement.

-- The Learning Community as a whole will present at poster at the Teaching and Learning Spring Conference
+- The Learning Community as a whole will present at the Teaching and Learning Spring Conference

-The learning community is facilitated by Kristen Mapes, Assistant Director of Digital Humanities, and Ellen Moll, Curriculum Development Specialist in the Center for Integrative Studies in the Arts and Humanities.
-Please direct any questions to Kristen and Ellen (firstname.lastname@example.org; email@example.com).
+The learning community is facilitated by Kristen Mapes, Assistant Director of Digital Humanities, and Andy Boyles Petersen, Digital Scholarship Librarian.
+Please direct any questions to Kristen and Andy (email@example.com; firstname.lastname@example.org).